ragingsu5hi/Salty-Tracker/README.md

 This is a nifty extension for Salty Bet to track info.

-Tracks current balance, winstreak, upsets per session and matches per session.
+Currently tracks:
+Current balance
+Winstreak
+Upsets per session
+Matches per session.

 Currently working towards a UI maybe and a log file but I have no clue how to do that.